AGTTeam/MonoPriTranslation/README.md

 Run the tool with "pipenv run tool.py" or build with "pipenv run pyinstaller tool.spec".
 ## Text Editing
 Rename the \*\_output.txt files to \*\_input.txt (msbe_output.txt to msbe_input.txt, etc) and add translations for each line after the "=" sign.
-[TODO] The text in msbe_input is automatically wordwrapped, but a "|" can be used to force a line break.
+The text in msbe_input is automatically wordwrapped, but a "|" can be used to force a line break.
 To blank out a line, use a single "!".
 If just left empty, the line will be left untranslated.
 Comments can be added at the end of lines by using #
 ## Image Editing